RICO-32/RICO-32/README.md

 ## TODO

 ### Planned Features

-- [ ] **Sprite Engine**: Develop a comprehensive sprite engine with support for:
-  - Sprite sheets and animations
-  - Sprite flipping and rotation
-  - Sprite collision detection
-  - Sprite batching for performance optimization

 - [ ] **Integrated Development Environment (IDE)**: Create a built-in IDE featuring:
   - Code editor with syntax highlighting for Lua